wombleton/gitlaw-nz/acts/B/Building Act 2004.md

 ##### 362 Status of rules

-*   The rules are deemed to be regulations for the purpose of the [Regulations (Disallowance) Act 1989][887] but not for the purpose of the [Acts and Regulations Publication Act 1989][888].
+*   The rules are a disallowable instrument, but not a legislative instrument, for the purposes of the [Legislation Act 2012][887] and must be presented to the House of Representatives under [section 41][888] of that Act.

+    Section 362: replaced, on 5 August 2013, by [section 77(3)][889] of the Legislation Act 2012 (2012 No 119).

 ## Part 5
 Miscellaneous provisions